yasirkula/UnityBezierSolution/.github/README.md

 - **Auto calculate the normals**

-If you want to calculate the spline's normal vectors automatically, you can call the **AutoCalculateNormals( float normalAngle = 0f, int smoothness = 10 )** function (or, to call this function automatically when spline's end points are modified, simply change the spline's **autoCalculateNormals** and **autoCalculatedNormalsAngle** properties).
+If you want to calculate the spline's normal vectors automatically, you can call the **AutoCalculateNormals( float normalAngle = 0f, int smoothness = 10, bool calculateIntermediateNormals = false )** function (or, to call this function automatically when spline's end points are modified, simply change the spline's **autoCalculateNormals**, **autoCalculatedNormalsAngle** and **m_autoCalculatedIntermediateNormalsCount** properties).
 All resulting normal vectors will be rotated around their Z axis by "normalAngle" degrees.
 Additionally, each end point's normal vector will be rotated by that end point's "autoCalculatedNormalAngleOffset" degrees. "smoothness" determines how many intermediate steps are taken between each consecutive end point to calculate those end points' normal vectors.
 More intermediate steps is better but also slower to calculate.
+When "calculateIntermediateNormals" is enabled, calculated intermediate normals (determined by "smoothness") are cached at each end point.
+This results in smoother linear interpolation for normals.
+Otherwise, the intermediate normals aren't stored anywhere and only the end points' normals are used to estimate normals along the spline.

-If auto calculated normals don't look quite right despite modifying the "normalAngle" (*Auto Calculated Normals Angle* in the Inspector) and "autoCalculatedNormalAngleOffset" (*Normal Angle* in the Inspector) variables, you can either consider inserting new end points to the sections of the spline that normals don't behave correctly, or setting the normals manually.
+If auto calculated normals don't look quite right despite modifying the "calculateIntermediateNormals" (*Auto Calculated Intermediate Normals* in the Inspector), "normalAngle" (*Auto Calculated Normals Angle* in the Inspector) and "autoCalculatedNormalAngleOffset" (*Normal Angle* in the Inspector) variables, you can either consider inserting new end points to the sections of the spline that normals don't behave correctly, or setting the normals manually.

 - **Get notified when spline is modified**